describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 information from it.

 Another useful capability is getting the Assistant to work with a dataset via the lense of another.
-This is a fun, albeit frivolous example, but it demonstrates what you can do.
+Following is a fun, albeit frivolous, example that demonstrates what you can do.

 <div class="text-xl text-center text-pretty my-10">
      In answer to the question no one asked.
 Ever.<br/>
      If the budget summary were a Taylor Swift song; how would it go?
 </div>

-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image4.webp"></ImageComponent>
+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image5.webp"></ImageComponent>

 ## Get started!